 Step 2: Setup the Inner Pot

-*Caution: never ever immerse the exterior Instant Pot housing in any type of liquid.
+*Caution: never immerse this outer pot in any type of liquid.

-*Pro Tip: Since each Instant Pot Electric Pressure Cooker comes with 1 Stainless Steel Inner Pot, some Instant Pot users (like us!) opt for a second Stainless Steel Inner Pot:
+Do you need an extra inner pot?
+Since each Instant Pot comes with 1 Stainless Steel Inner Pot, some Instant Pot users (including us) buy a second Stainless Steel Inner Pot.

-Or if you prefer a Non-Stick Inner Pot (for super easy cleaning): this 6 Qt Ceramic Non-Stick Inner Pot is a good option too.
+If you prefer a Non-Stick Inner Pot for super easy cleaning: 6 Qt Ceramic Non-Stick Inner Pot is a good option too.